You should begin at this link to get an overview of the instrumental music program: Beginning Instrumental Music at Fairmount Park

 What if my student forgets to bring an instrument to school on a lesson day?

 Since we have so little time each week for lessons, it’s important students remember to bring their instruments to school.
 If a student forgets their instrument, they still must attend their lesson and tell Mr. Pendergrass they forget their instrument.
 An email will be sent home reminding the student to bring their instrument to school next time and the work they missed at their lesson.
-Repeated absences may result in the student having to make up time at lunch or recess as well as a phone call home to parents.

 Should my child only practice if they don’t have homework in other classes?